mattyschell/geodatabase-buildings-height/README.md

 # geodatabase-buildings-height

-Update [geodatabase-buildings](https://github.com/mattyschell/geodatabase-buildings) height_roof using planimetrics [elevation](https://github.com/CityOfNewYork/nyc-planimetrics/blob/main/Capture_Rules.md#subtype-building-elevation) data.
+Update [geodatabase-buildings](https://github.com/mattyschell/geodatabase-buildings) height_roof using [planimetrics](https://github.com/CityOfNewYork/nyc-planimetrics/blob/main/Capture_Rules.md) data.
 Let's work in PostGIS to troll ourselves.

+We have 2 goals.

+1. Update buildings with NULL or 0 height_roof.
+Do this automatically.
+2. Update buildings with suspect heights.
+When confident do this automatically.
+When not confident send to manual review.

+We will use two input datasets.
+When these datasets agree we have confidence.

+1. Planimetrics spot elevations spatially joined to live building shapes
+2. Planimetrics buildings height_roof joined on BIN. (use this for updates)

 ## Manual Preparation

-See the data directory, this prep is prep'd.
+This prep is prep'd.
+It is in the data directory.

 * Export buildings by borough as 5 shapefiles to the data/ directory as building1.shp, building2.shp etc.  Zip each shapefile up for version control, we wish to slide underneath the github limit of 100MB.